 The USS Wharton was a troopship in the service of the US Navy during World War II.
-Initially laid down as Manmasco, the ship was renamed as Sea Girt and in 1921 as Southern Cross.
+Initially laid down as Manmasco, the ship was renamed Sea Girt and, in 1921, as Southern Cross.
 The ship was acquired by the Navy on 8 November 1939 and converted into a troopship by the Todd Shipbuilding Corporation.
 She was renamed Wharton and designated with the hull number AP-7.
 The ship was converted into a troop transport and commissioned as the USS Wharton at the New York Navy Yard on 7 December 1940, with Capt.
 Elroy L. Vanderkloot in command.

 Technical Features of the USS Wharton (AP-7)

 Class and type: Wharton Class Transport